groonga/groonga/doc/source/reference/executables/groonga.rst

 usage.

 In server mode, ``groonga`` executable file runs in the foreground.
-If you want to run Groonga server in the background, see :ref:`groonga-executable-file-server-mode`.
+If you want to run Groonga server in the background, see :ref:`groonga-executable-file-daemon-mode`.

 Here is the syntax to run Groonga server with temporary database::